CORPUS CHRISTI, TX — In 2011, the United Nations General Assembly passed a resolution declaring each Oct. 11 as the International Day of the Girl.

 Under the theme “With Her: A Skilled Girl Force,” the goal is to rethink how girls and young women across the world can transition into the workforce, starting with expanding the educational opportunities available to them.

-, there are roughly 1.1 billion young girls around the globe.
+According to the Girls Opportunity Alliance, there are roughly 1.1 billion young girls around the globe.
 Even though great progress has been made to make their lives better, there are still serious issues concerning their well-being:

 - Nearly 98 million adolescent girls around the world are not in school.